scripting/pagePark/README.md

 ### Updates

+#### v0.75 7/17/17 by DW

+Check stats every minute instead of every second.
+This means that servers that take a lot of hits won't be writing the stats file so often.
+If you run PagePark out of a shared folder this can mean a lot of updating, it's not really protecting against anything critical.

 #### v0.74 7/5/17 by DW

 If a request comes in for domain.com/hello and it's a directory, redirect to domain.com/hello/.